 It’s possible that beyond your worship service, the full experience from the parking lot to the nursery to ushers, etc., is hit or miss in overall quality.
 Some weekends are great, some not so good.

 Some Sundays it seems like there is vision, drive and energy and other Sundays it seems like business as usual.
-That kind of inconsistency will hurt your church, and that does not inspire people to invite other to come to church.
+That kind of inconsistency will hurt your church, and that does not inspire people to make sure their friends get invited to church.

 We understand that the church is “open” virtually all the time, we serve people nearly 24/7, but worship services are (usually) only on one or two days a week.
 Imagine a business that is only open one day a week; they would have to be amazing on that day!